-Modification of permissions can have serious implications for your organisation, your volunteers' data and your Assemble licensing costs.
+Making changes to permission groups can have serious implications for your organisation, your volunteers' data and your Assemble licensing costs.
 Please only proceed if you are confident with what you are doing.
 If you have any questions or hesitations, please contact Assemble support.

-- This is for users who will have the ability to change settings of your Assemble.
-It should only be assigned to a handful of users.
+- This is for users who will have the ability to change settings of Assemble for your organisation.
+It should only be assigned to a few well-trained users.

-- This is for users who manage other users, such as volunteers, but do not need full administrator access.
+- This is for users who manage volunteers directly or require access to volunteers' records, but do not need full administrator access.

 - This is usually aimed at users who are classed as volunteers without any supervisory functions within the organisation.

 Please note that the above permission groups are the default ones in the system and you can create/edit as needed.
-However, as best practise we recommend to keep to a minimum to avoid over complexity.
+However, as best practice we recommend keeping groups to the minimum to avoid everything becoming over-complex.

 You cannot delete a permission group that is in use.
 However, you can make as many changes as you want to the permissions in it.

 Create new permission group

-- This is where you can describe the permission group in more detail.
-For example: "This is for volunteers who manage other volunteers within their shops".
+- Provide a little more detail so that everyone is clear who this permission group is for eg "This is for volunteers who manage other volunteers within their shops".

 - Enable two factor authentication (2FA).

-- If this is ticked, then users with this permission group have to utilise two factor authentication.
+- If this is ticked, then users with this permission group will have to use two factor authentication.

 To edit the permissions assigned to permission group, select the "Edit permissions" on the "Actions" drop-down next to the desired permission group.
 This will load up the permissions that are available on Assemble where you can tick/untick permissions as necessary.